 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Yet there are discrepancies between some of these biographical details and those of Raja.
 Times, Sunday Times (2016)But this biographical fancy is contradicted by biographical facts.
 The Times Literary Supplement (2011)The second set piece is one of the best biographical sketches in a book that contains many.
 The Times Literary Supplement (2012)The dictionary has much absorbing biographical information.
 Times, Sunday Times (2006)The history books are sketchy about the biographical details.
 Times, Sunday Times (2016)The implication is that it could all have been worked out by theory without all the messy biographical details.
 DOVES OF WAR: Four Women of Spain (2002)So much for the biographical details.
 Times, Sunday Times (2012)All other biographical details are correct.
 Times, Sunday Times (2014)These biographical facts and many others are presented, but they are not squeezed of their juice.
 Christianity Today (2000)It's as good a time as any to discover the biographical facts.
 Times, Sunday Times (2012)There's also a lively biographical sketch of each poet and a dictionary geared to the poems.
 Times, Sunday Times (2012)Their biographical information suggests that they are as suited to it as anyone in Britain.
 Times, Sunday Times (2007)In modern art, this kind of external information is often biographical.
 The Times Literary Supplement (2013)Although the subjects of the letters are often mundane, they provide a wealth of biographical information.
 Times, Sunday Times (2011)Unusually, there were no biographical details on its cover.
 Times, Sunday Times (2009)The files show confidential biographical details for each fighter crossing into Syria.
 Times, Sunday Times (2016)Of course, literary critics should always be careful about reading too much biographical detail into works of fiction.
 The Times Literary Supplement (2012)How does what we know affect what we see, how does biographical fact affect our perception of an artwork?
 The Times Literary Supplement (2013)In many cases, recruiters should also go beyond checking biographical information, he added.
 Times, Sunday Times (2009)The problem is, there's just enough biographical detail here to whet the appetite for more.
-Times, Sunday Times (2014)For Beatles and music fans generally, anything that gives any sort of insight into his work or biographical details is of value.
-Times, Sunday Times (2012)But you've been a victim of one of its few weaknesses - the biographical details of minor celebrities can be very poor.
+Times, Sunday Times (2014)But you've been a victim of one of its few weaknesses - the biographical details of minor celebrities can be very poor.
 Times, Sunday Times (2010)

 Trends of 'biographical'